sensu/sensu-docs/README.md

 #### Troubleshooting Hugo
 Here are some things you might try if you encounter an issue working with the site:

-* Run `yarn run hugo-version` to print the running version of Hugo.
+* Run `yarn hugo-version` to print the running version of Hugo.
 Version 0.34 or newer is required.
 * Did you clone the repository without submodules?
 See the "[cloning the project](#cloning-the-project)" section for how to add submodules after the fact.
-* If you are seeing stale page content, try using `yarn run server-fullrender` to start Hugo with the `--disableFastRender` option.
+* If you are seeing stale page content, try using `yarn server --disableFastRender` to ensure all pages are rebuilt as you make changes.
 * If you're still having trouble viewing the site, open an issue, and we'll be happy to help!

 ### Pushing to GitHub